justnonamenoname/lifeticle/readme.md

 If the lifeticle could not transmit information into the world, a person would not be able to speak about the existence of qualia.
 If we take the life particle and a random surrounding world that generates random sensations, there would be no reason for a positively perceived structure to develop without the life particle influencing the world.
-This means the life particle can influence the world and transmit information.
+This means that the lifeticle can influence its surroundings and transmit information.
-If we assume that the inverse influence is behind non-random processes, then these processes can be modeled, but then the existence of qualia could be known without qualia itself, and qualia would not have a backward influence.
+If it is assumed that reverse influence lies behind non-random processes, then these processes could be modeled, but then the existence of qualia could be known without qualia itself, and qualia would not exert backward influence.
-It means that qualia cannot stand behind non-random processes and is connected with random quantum processes.
+This means that qualia cannot stand behind non-random processes and is connected to random quantum ones.
-2 possible options of backward influence on random quantum processes:
+2 possible variants of backward influence on random quantum processes:
 1) Not at the moment of sensation, but later
-2) At the moment of sensation itself, we can assume that in the case of negative qualia, the greater the pain, the greater the influence on random quantum processes.
+2) At the moment of sensation, it can be assumed that in the case of negative qualia, the stronger the pain, the stronger the influence on random quantum processes.

-Physicists may begin to hypothesize what quantum phenomenon this reverse influence could be.
+Physicists may begin to hypothesize about which quantum phenomenon this reverse influence could be.

 **Search for qualia**